yashusachan440-lgtm/Soulmate/README.md

 ## 🛠️ Getting Started

-Follow these steps to get the Ishq Chat application running on your local machine.
+Follow these steps to get the Vanika application running on your local machine.

 ### Prerequisites